 - B.1.1 There are five Osiris monitors installed at CARRR, in the following locations: - CARRR/AA/1: Osiris monitor fitted to a lamppost on Peterborough Road.
-An anemometer (wind speed and direction sensor) is attached to this monitor. - CARRR/AA/2: Osiris monitor fitted to a lamppost on Carnwath Road. - CARRR/AA/3: Osiris monitor fitted to a lamppost on the redirected Thames Path west of the CARRR site. - CARRR/AA/4: Osiris monitor fitted to hoarding on the eastern boundary of the work site. - CARRR/AA/5: Osiris monitor fitted to hoarding adjacent to works at River Wall 922. - B.1.2 The figure below shows the locations of the five Osiris monitors at CARRR (CARRR/AA/1, CARRR/AA/2, CARRR/AA/3, CARRR/AA/4 and CARRR/AA/5). - B.1.3 The location of the Continuous Monitoring Unit (CMU) at Philpot Square is shown as CARRR/CM/1.
+An anemometer (wind speed and direction sensor) is attached to this monitor. - CARRR/AA/2: Osiris monitor fitted to a lamppost on Carnwath Road. - CARRR/AA/3: Osiris monitor fitted to a lamppost on the redirected Thames Path west of the CARRR site. - CARRR/AA/5: Osiris monitor fitted to hoarding adjacent to works at River Wall 922. - B.1.2 The figure below shows the locations of the five Osiris monitors at CARRR (CARRR/AA/1, CARRR/AA/2, CARRR/AA/3 and CARRR/AA/5). - B.1.3 The location of the Continuous Monitoring Unit (CMU) at Philpot Square is shown as CARRR/CM/1.